PetrKryslUCSD/FinEtoolsAcoustics.jl/docs/src/guide/guide.md

 # Guide

-The [`FinEtools`](https://petrkryslucsd.github.io/FinEtools.jl/latest/index.html) package is used here to solve heat conduction problems.
+The [`FinEtools`](https://petrkryslucsd.github.io/FinEtools.jl/latest/index.html) package is used here to solve linear acoustics problems.

+Tutorials  are provided in the form of Julia scripts and Markdown files in a dedicated folder: [`index of tutorials`](https://github.com/PetrKryslUCSD/FinEtoolsAcoustics.jl/blob/main/tutorials/index.md).

 ## Modules